akheron/jansson/doc/apiref.rst

 .. cfunction:: bool json::Value::is_string()

    Returns ``true`` if the type of the :ctype:`Value` is :const:`JSON_STRING`.

+.. cfunction:: proxy json::Value::at(int index)

+   Returns a proxy object referencing a specific array element.

 .. cfunction:: proxy json::Value::operator[](int index)

+   Synonym for `json::Value::at(int index)`.

+.. cfunction:: proxy json::Value::get(const char* key)

-   Returns a proxy object referencing a specific array element.
+   Returns a proxy object referencing a specific object property.

+.. cfunction:: proxy json::Value::operator[](const char* key)

+   Synonym for `json::Value::get(const char*)`.

+.. cfunction:: const char* json::Value::as_cstring()

+   Fetch the value as a C string, if the stored value is of type :const:`JSON_STRING`.
+Otherwise, :const:`NULL` is returned.

+.. cfunction:: std::string json::Value::as_string()

+   Fetch the value as a C++ string, if the stored value is of type :const:`JSON_STRING`.
+An empty string is returned if the value is not a string type.